Genesis-Embodied-AI/RoboGen/readme.md

 ```
 ./install_ompl_1.5.2.sh --python
 ```
 which will install the ompl with system-wide python.
+Note at line 19 of the installation script OMPL requries you to run `sudo apt-get -y upgrade`.
+This might cause trouble for your system packages, so you could probably comment this line during installation (the installation might fail, not fully tested with the line commented).
 Then, export the installation to the conda environment to be used with RoboGen:
 ```
 echo "path_to_your_ompl_installation_from_last_step/OMPL/ompl-1.5.2/py-bindings" >> ~/miniconda3/envs/robogen/lib/python3.9/site-packages/ompl.pth
 ```